On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Introduction

 \section{Introduction}

 The detection of liquid water on a planet is of major importance, as its presence on Earth is systematically associated with the existence of life \cite{Rothschild2001}.
 Evidence for past liquid water on Mars comes from dendritic valley networks \cite<e.g.,>[]{Carr1981}, widespread hydrated minerals \cite{Poulet2005, Carter2023}, and delta-lake systems and fluvial sedimentary conglomerates \cite{Malin2003, Williams2013, Mangold2021}.
-Yet, most of these records date from the Noachian to early Amazonian eras (>3 billion years), leaving debate about recent liquid water \cite{Fassett2008}.
-Although the total pressure and surface temperature can locally exceed 611~Pa and 273.15~K (water's triple point) today \cite{Haberle2001}, the low atmospheric water content \cite<$\sim$ 10~pr-$\mu$m,>[]{Smith2002} keeps vapor pressure below this threshold, preventing stable liquid water on the surface today.
+Yet, most of these records date from the Noachian to early Amazonian eras ($>$~3 billion years), leaving debate about recent liquid water \cite{Fassett2008}.
+Although present-day martian surface pressure and temperature can locally exceed the triple point of water (611~Pa, 273.15~K) \cite{Haberle2001}, the atmospheric water vapor content remains extremely low \cite<$\sim$10~pr-$\mu$m, corresponding to a vapor partial pressure of $\sim$ 0.1~Pa, well below saturation,>{Smith2002}.As a consequence of this very low relative humidity (typically of order 0.01\%), surface liquid water would undergo rapid evaporation or boiling under typical conditions and cannot be persistently sustained in the absence of continuous replenishment, in contrast to terrestrial environments where evaporative losses are compensated by an active hydrological cycle.